4nt11/theos/README.md

 qemu-system-i386 -hda build/os.bin
 ```

+## AI disclaimer
+although I do use AI, not a single line of code was written by an AI.
+I use AI mostly for explainations of things that I can't quite get the hang of or to help me document the code.

 ## credits
 this OS is made possible thanks to the amazing content made by the people at Dragonzap. thx for the course :)